 features & specs

-The California's exterior design has been brought more in line with the rest of the current lineup, thanks to the refresh it received this past year.
-With that, it received new headlight units, a subtly restyled lower fascia and grille, and a new hood design that subs in a pair of heat extractors for the previous hood scoop.
+With its 2015 redesign, the California T move more in line with the rest of the current Ferrari lineup.
+The changes included new headlight units, a subtly restyled lower fascia and grille, and a new hood design that subs in a pair of heat extractors for the previous hood scoop.
 Fender vent elements were also reshaped alongside, while the doors were reskinned to extend the vents' trailing edges.
-The rear end is still physically tall, but some subtle resculpting of the bootlid's rearmost edge brings the visual height down a tad.
+The rear end is still physically tall, but some subtle resculpting of the trunk's rearmost edge has brought the visual height down a tad.
 Overall, the exterior recalls classic Ferrari roadster designs, with long, flowing lines and arched fenders.

 With the California T name change, it also gained an updated interior, with the same careful mix of leather, metal, and plastic laid out in Ferrari's typically lush, yet purposeful fashion.

 The T model should hit 60 mph in about 3.5 seconds compared to the California's 3.8-second time.
 The more-powerful car also manages to reduce fuel consumption.
-Ratings by the EPA stand at 16 mpg city, 23 highway, 19 combined compared to 14/19/17 mpg before.
+Ratings by the EPA stand at 16 mpg city, 23 highway, 19 combined.